probgen2026/probgen2026.github.io/registration.md

 key: page-about
 ---

 Registration is now open!
-Please use the following two links to register and submit an abstract.
-Please make sure to use both links if you plan to attend and present.
+Please use the following two links to register and submit an abstract. <b>Please make sure to use both links if you plan to attend and present.</b>

 1) You can <a href="https://na.eventscloud.com/850597">register here.</a> This registration includes some meals but will not include lodging.
 Registration will close on January 31st, 2026.